Thu Jan 16 2025

 What reason did he give for not returning before?
 See 2 Corinthians 1:23, 7:8.

 V3-4 How had he been in touch?
 But where is that letter?
 Is it 1 Corinthians?
 Did he mean to upset them?
-Why had he written, not visited?
-Was he disappointed in the Corinthian Christians?
+Was he upset by the Corinthians?

 Where I have known that there existed a measure of disaffection to myself, I have not recognised it, unless it has been forced upon me, but have, on the contrary, acted towards the opposing person with all the more courtesy and friendliness, and I have never heard any more of the matter.
 If I had treated the good man as an opponent, he would have done his best to take the part assigned him, and carry it out to his own credit.”
 (Spurgeon)

-Take advantage of: cheating someone.
+Outwit, take advantage of: cheating someone.
 Paul was not unaware of Satan - are we?
 Are Christians?
 See 1 Peter 5:8.
 Ephesians 6:11-12.

-“the artful schemes and tricks of which believers ought to be aware, and will be if they allow the Spirit of God to rule in them.”
+the artful schemes and tricks of which believers ought to be aware, and will be if they allow the Spirit of God to rule in them.”
 (Calvin)

 V12-13 What circumstances diverted him?
 How did he feel about this?
 Did Paul regard himself as a “one man show”?
 See 2 Corinthians 7:5-6.